icon-project/icon_cli_tool/README.md

 ## Run CLI

 Run command icli in the command line.
-There are many subcommands like wallet create, wallet show, asset list, transfer for ICX service.
+There are many sub commands like wallet create, wallet show, asset list, transfer for ICX service.
 You can get the help page by adding the command help.

     $ icli  --help
     usage: